- COVID-19 Resource Section

 If you are experiencing an emotional crisis, family crisis, or having suicidal thoughts, talking to someone may help.
 The National Suicide Prevention Lifeline has trained counselors available 24 hours a day, seven days a week.
 Don’t wait.
 Call Now!
 1-800-273-TALK (8255).

 You can also call 911, your physician, or visit your local hospital’s emergency room if you believe you are a danger to yourself or others.
+You can also text 741741 if you are having suicidal thoughts.

 Where can I find a support group in my area?